Wuodan/routheon/README.md

 #### Customize

+The defaults of `all-models.py` suit the described setup.
-Adapt `all-models.py` to your setup with the following arguments:
+If your setup is different, then adapt `all-models.py` with the following arguments:

-- `--mappings`: Directory containing Traefik mapping files (default: `/etc/traefik/mappings`).
+- `--mappings`: Directory containing Traefik mapping files (default: `/etc/traefik/mappings`)
 - `--host`: Host to bind the HTTP server to.
-Use `127.0.0.1` (default) for remote access by Traefik only.
+Use `127.0.0.1` (default) for remote access by Traefik only
 - `--port`: Port to listen on (default: `9080`).
-Ensure this matches the URL in the `all-models.yml` file.
+Ensure this matches the URL in the `all-models.yml` file
-- `--skip-mapping`: YAML filenames to skip (regex patterns, default: `["all-models.yml"]`).
+- `--skip-mapping`: YAML filenames to skip (regex patterns, default: `["all-models.yml"]`)
-    - `all-models.yml`: The file for the summary itself must be in that list.
+    - `all-models.yml`: The file for the summary itself must be in that list
-    - Add patterns for any mapping files you want to exclude from the aggregation.
+    - Add patterns for other mapping files you want to exclude from the aggregation
-- `--mapping-timeout`: Timeout in seconds for requests to each mapping (default: `2`).
+- `--mapping-timeout`: Timeout in seconds for requests to each mapping (default: `2`)

 Example: